Sf298/SaudsImageTools/README.md

 Saud's Image Tools is a powerful, multithreaded image editing library written in pure Java, designed to simplify image processing tasks while offering a wide array of advanced features.
-Whether you're an image editing enthusiast or a developer looking to integrate robust image processing capabilities into your project, Saud's Image Tools has you covered.
+Whether you're an image editing enthusiast or a developer looking to integrate robust image processing capabilities into your project, this library has you covered!

 Key Features:
 - Efficiency Unleashed: My library, wraps each image in a base object, like ```ImageRaster```.